 For example, combining a coffee shop with an internet café can be a good business opportunity, because of diverse revenue streams and longer customer stays, which can lead to increased sales.

-Next, come up with a concept and environment that will be appealing to customers.
-Look at successful coffee shops in your area to see what they are doing, and what concepts and products people respond to.
+Next, devise a concept and environment that will appeal to customers.
+Look at successful coffee shops in your area to see what they are doing and what concepts and products people respond to.

 You probably want to start with an up-to-date selection of coffee drinks and food items.
 Look at what’s trending and put your own spin on it.
 It’s crucial that you deliver the best possible coffee drinks, from drip to espresso, so perfect your methods and recipes by testing again and again with family and friends.